Summary

 - Look at a range of books, videos and other resources on sexuality and disability online.

-- Ask your child's teachers or carers about the sex education their school is providing.
+- Ask your child's teachers or supports about the sex education their school is providing.
 They may be able to give you advice or suggest useful resources.

-- Talk to your disability association, Sexual Health Victoria and parents and carers from relevant support groups for suggestions and tips on how best to give your child the information.
+- Talk to your disability association, Sexual Health Victoria or parents and carers from relevant support groups for suggestions and tips on what is available or has worked for them.

 - Work through any feelings of unease and embarrassment you may have, possibly with the help of a counsellor.
 It’s important to keep messages to children positive and non-judgemental.

 - Decide beforehand which words you are going to use.
-This can be difficult, since names for reproductive body parts, such as the vagina and penis, tend to be either vague or slang.
-Avoid terms such as 'front bottom', as this can confuse your child or give them the impression that talking about genitals is shameful or embarrassing.
+This can be difficult, since names for reproductive body parts, such as the vagina and penis, .
+Avoid slang terms such as 'front bottom', as this can confuse your child or give them the impression that talking about genitals is shameful or embarrassing.

 Talking with children about sex in different ways